alambike/eixo-rest/README.md

 Eixo::Rest Module
 ==================

-Perl modules to provide a base to assemble REST api clients.
+Perl modules to simplify the construction of REST api clients.

 It provides a set of base classes from which derive and build api resources (Products) and simplify api calls.